fuse-box/fuse-box/README.md

 ## CSS Plugin

-It's very to start working css files You have 2 options, you either bundle the contents, or serve.
+It's very to start working css files You have 2 options, you either bundle the contents, or serve files.
 A decision can be made at build time.

 For example:
 ```